Micki & Maude

 Micki & Maude is a 1984 American romantic comedy film directed by Blake Edwards and starring Dudley Moore.
-It co-stars Tony Award-winning actress and dancer Ann Reinking as Micki Salinger and Amy Irving as Maude Guillory Salinger.
+It co-stars actress and dancer Ann Reinking as Micki Salinger and Amy Irving as Maude Guillory Salinger.

 With the exception of appearances as herself, as in the documentary Mad Hot Ballroom in 2005, this was Reinking's last acting role in a film.

 In India, this film was remade in Tamil as Rettai Vaal Kuruvi starring Mohan, Archana, and Rathika Sarathkumar, and directed by Balu Mahindra.
-It was also remade in Malayalam as Paavakoothu (1990) starring Jayaram, Parvathy and Ranjini.
+It was also remade in Malayalam as Pavakkoothu (1990) starring Jayaram, Parvathy and Ranjini.
 Tamil version was dubbed in Telugu as Rendu Thokala Pitta.